MahfoudBouad/portfolio/README.md

 *   Cleaned and transformed complex environmental data, applying Box-Cox normalization to ensure data accuracy for subsequent analysis.
 *   Identified distinct patterns in trace element bioaccumulation across trophic levels by applying multivariate statistical techniques (PCA, Factor Analysis, Cluster Analysis) in R, contributing to the environmental understanding of the reservoir.

+**Abstract**

+This study investigates the accumulation patterns of 18 trace elements across different trophic levels within the Pueblo Reservoir ecosystem in Colorado, USA.
+The reservoir, located downstream of the historic Leadville Mining District, serves as an ideal site to study the impact of trace element contamination on aquatic life.
+Utilizing data from previous research, this study uses principal component analysis (PCA), fac- tor analysis, and K-means clustering to analyze the concentrations of trace elements in various organisms on different trophic levels.
+The results reveal distinct patterns of accumulation, with certain elements exhibiting higher concentrations in higher trophic levels, suggesting biomagnification.
+Some other elements, however, are predominantly found in lower trophic levels.
+These findings underscore the importance of understanding trophic interactions and factors in assessing the ecological and human health risks associated with trace element contamination.

+**Keywords**: Trace Elements, Bioaccumulation, Multivariate Analysis, Principal Component Analysis (PCA), Factor Analysis, K-means Clustering, Trophic Levels, Biomagnification, Ecological Risk, Human Health Risk, Pueblo Reservoir

 ### Analyzing the Pima Indians Diabetes Dataset with Machine Learning | Jan 2024 - May 2024
 *   Conducted predictive modeling on the Pima Indians Diabetes Dataset using Logistic Regression and Artificial Neural Networks.
 *   Enhanced model performance through Principal Component Analysis (PCA) for dimensionality reduction.